Wolf Alexander Erich Albert Ferdinand Freiherr von Lersner

 and deliver it by road to Paris.

-Wanna know how he lived up to 8 names?
+How did he live up to his 8 names?

 This guy escaped from POW camp